Bowling Centers-Which Attraction Is Next?

 These are valuable answers to know before starting any project, whether it’s a small upgrade or a major structural change.
 It has become apparent that there may be a need for “hybrid flex spaces”— a well-thought-out plan that would allow for change after a certain attraction has reached the end of its usable lifespan.

-This allows you to adapt to a shifting marketplace that keeps driving innovation and creating new ways for a consumer to be entertained.
+This allows you to adapt to a shifting marketplace that continually drives innovation and creates new ways for consumers to be entertained.
 It’s looking at that empty banquet room and envisioning not only one but two or three phases.

 Small-Box Attractions

 There are many small-box attractions available in many sizes and forms to fit just about any budget.
-There are choices available, be it the addition of a laser maze, arcade, mini-bowling suite, escape rooms, or axe throwing.
+There are various options available, including the addition of a laser maze, arcade, mini-bowling suite, escape rooms, or axe throwing.
 Even if you plan on a renovation involving your lanes, there are plenty of good ways to use your square footage.

 Examining any underutilized space in your center is a good place to begin.
 Do you have a banquet room that needs some attention?
 Is it in a location that can be seen and enjoyed by all?
 Figure out what would increase your revenue per square foot the most and whether your staff and current customer base would adapt to this change.

 Sourcing the attractions should be a relatively easy task.
-Many manufacturers will give you cost-based figures and estimates on revenue projections.
-It will pay dividends to do your own homework as well.
-Ask each manufacturer for a list of customers that have made this transition and with whom you may speak.
+Many manufacturers will provide you with cost-based figures and estimates of revenue projections.
+It will pay dividends to do your homework as well.
+Ask each manufacturer for a list of customers who have made this transition and with whom you may speak.
 Ask them for customers in different market demographics — large, small, and similar to yours.
 Speak to each and ask for any information they may be willing to provide.
 As a rule of thumb, always ask, “Would you buy it again?”
-The answer is always telling and will provide some real insight regarding true performance.
+The answer is always telling and offers real insight into true performance.

-Investing in marketing and training your staff are essential steps that take energy and time.
+Investing in marketing and training your staff is an essential steps that take energy and time.
 You will need to build some excitement around the arrival of your new feature.
-Think about how you can make the attraction a true part of your model, treating it with the same priority as you do your shoe counter.
+Think about how you can make the attraction a true part of your model, treating it with the same priority as you do your shoe

 Re-engage in Marketing

 Take a look at your marketing.
-How are you getting your message out about your establishment and your new attractions?
+How are you promoting your message about your establishment and its new attractions?
 Consider both internal and external advertising.
 Consider a mix of both traditional advertising and digital advertising.
 Also, promote your offering inside your establishment (banners, door graphics, fliers on the tables) and externally.

 A great external marketing channel is Facebook.
-Ask employees to share content about your new offerings.
+Ask employees to share content about your new offerings with their colleagues.
 If you don’t already have a Facebook page, start one.
 It’s free, and it’s very simple to do.
 If you’re not comfortable starting one yourself, assign it to a staff member who is.

 And don’t stop there.
-When posting content, place ads and boost them.
-Also, ensure any new attractions or offerings are integrated into your website with rich content that will help you appear on searches.
+When posting content, place ads and boost them for maximum visibility.
+Also, ensure that any new attractions or offerings are integrated into your website with rich content that will help you appear in search results.

-If marketing is not your strong suit, reach out to a local company and enter into a contract with them that is within your budget.
-Several professionals in the bowling industry are marketing campaigns, so don’t hesitate to reach out if you’re unsure.
+If marketing is not your strong suit, consider reaching out to a local company and entering into a contract that is within your budget.
+Several professionals in the bowling industry are running marketing campaigns, so don’t hesitate to reach out if you’re unsure.

 Party Packages